The Story

 Ghmily 20 spread 1 fullpage

-For 25 years Sam McBratney’s timeless story, beautifully illustrated by Anita Jeram in gentle watercolours, has captured the hearts of children and adults alike.
+Since its first publication in 1994, Sam McBratney’s timeless story, beautifully illustrated by Anita Jeram in gentle watercolours, has captured the hearts of children and adults alike.

 The story of the Nutbrown Hares trying to find a way to measure the unmeasurable, and Big Nutbrown Hare’s heart-warming declaration to Little Nutbrown Hare, ‘I love you right up to the moon – AND BACK’, has helped this story become a way of saying ‘I love you’ all over the world.